cositools/grb-simulations/examples/README.md

 	background_components -- list of background components to include, file names must begin with component names (only necessary if background_type is 'random')
 	background_file_type -- whether the background files begin one after another in time ('sequential') or if they begin at the same time ('simultaneous') (only necessary if background_type is 'random')
 	mass_model_version -- version of mass model

-`example_download.yaml` is a sample .yaml file used as input for `download_gbm_data.py`.
-Parameters to be defined in the .yaml file:
-	output_path -- path to directory to store downloaded files (e.g. 'gbm_data/')
-	filters -- parameters used to filter bursts (must be columns in [table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options)) download -- columns of GBM burst data to download (must be columns in [table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options), must include trigger_name and bcat_detector_mask)